 After breakfast on the ninth day the ride heads north to Preah Vihea temple near the Thai border.
 In the afternoon the ride goes up a 525m high mountain to visit a 9th century Hindu temple built on top of the mountain.
 The temple was built in the reign of the Khmer empire and is a real highlight and not many tourist visit this area.
 After the temple visit the ride continues onto Sra Em village.
 Tonights stay will be at guest house.

 Day 10: Sra Em - Siem Reap

-After breakfast we are leaving Sra Em direction south to Siem Reap.
-We will have lunch in Anlong Veng.
-Anlong Veng was till 1998 the headquarter of the Khmer Rouge and the last place of fighting.
-After lunch we drive up to the mountain and visit the crematory place of Pol Pot, the hidden bunker of Pol Pot and the House from Darmok.
-In the afternoon we drive to Siem Reap and check in at the hotel.
+After breakfast we are leaving Sra Em heading south to Siem Reap.
+Lunch will be taken in Anlong Veng.
+Anlong Veng was till 1998 the headquarters of the Khmer Rouge and the last place of fighting.
+After lunch it's a ride up the mountain to visit the crematory place of Pol Pot, the hidden bunker of Pol Pot and the House from Darmok.
+In the afternoon the ride continues to Siem Reap where its check in time at the hotel.

 Day 11: Siem Reap – Phnom Kulen Waterfall